Find a teacher

 6. Knowing your goals is very important

 Reading is one of my methods to learn languages.
-I often read, and I read almost about anything: news, short stories, dialogues, etc. That's because I like reading very much, and I like to use different languages to gather information, to speak with people, and to understand more about this world.
+I often read, and I read almost anything: news, short stories, dialogues, etc. That's because I like reading very much, and I like to use different languages to gather information, to speak with people, and to understand more about this world.
 Your goal in language learning is very important.
-Make a clear goal and break it down to some little goals that you think would be easy to accomplish.
+Make a clear goal and break it down into some little goals that you think would be easy to accomplish.

 Photo credit